Bithack/principia/README.md

 # Principia Open Source Project
 ![Principia](https://raw.githubusercontent.com/Bithack/principia/master/data-src/github-image0.gif)

 Principia is a sandbox physics game originally released in November 2013.
 It is the successor to the 2011 Android hit game "Apparatus".
-In August of 2022 Principia was released as open source, and is now being developed as an open source project.
+In August of 2022 Principia was released as open source, and is now being developed as an open source project by the Principia community.

 Principia runs on anything with a recent enough version of Windows, Linux or Android.
-There exists code to compile for iOS, but is currently not functional.
-(See [#85](https://github.com/Bithack/principia/issues/85)) An incomplete port to Haiku OS is also available, and work to port Principia to other platforms are very welcome.
+Experimental ports to Haiku OS and macOS are also available, and work to port Principia to other platforms are very welcome.

 ## Useful Links
 * New community site: https://principia-web.se